SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTP-Overview.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/03.JS-Applications-Rest-Services-&-AJAX/EN/JS-Applications-REST-Services-And-AJAX-8-http-response-example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Once a request has been sent, the server must return a **response**.
+Once a request has been sent, the server has to return a **response**.

-This response will look like this:
+The response will look like this:

 ```
 HTTP/1.1 200 OK